rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

                 self._call_live_migrate_command("VM.assert_can_migrate", vm_ref, dest_check_data)
             except

-                #*#*# This checks for a VDI NOT IN MAP exception if this assert fails, due to the organization of this code, if the server has volumes attached during this live migration and is running a newer version of XCP, we will fail as the SR is not set up on the destination yet, and we do not have the volume targets available to set them up.
+                #*#*# This checks for a `VDI NOT IN MAP` exception if the assert fails.
+Due to the organization of this code, if the server has volumes attached during the live migration and is running a newer version of XCP, the call fails because the SR is not set up on the destination yet, and we do not have the volume targets available to set them up.
 We swallow this exception.

                 if ("VDI_NOT_IN_MAP" in reason and
                         host_sw['platform_name'] == "XCP" and